 If the client says they have not sent out a collection letter yet, he suggests they do it before proceeding to anything else and this is why.
 It prompts a response and that response is a litmus test in regards to whether or not the debtor will end up paying.

-In response to a collection letter, sometimes the debtor will say “they’re not going to pay because…” In this scenario, it obviously lets the creditor know they need to move forward with the collections process, but the creditor should also make note to stop any/all communication directly with the debtor at this point because otherwise, anything said/done beyond this point will be used as a defense on why they (the debtor) should not pay.
-Sometimes in response to a collection letter the debtor will say “they’re not going to pay but you can send me the documentation anyway.”
+In response to a collection letter, sometimes the debtor will say “they’re not going to pay because…” In this scenario, it obviously lets the creditor know they need to move forward with the collections process, but the creditor should also make a note to stop any/all communication directly with the debtor at this point because otherwise, anything said/done beyond this point will be used as a defense on why they (the debtor) should not pay.
+Sometimes in response to a collection letter, the debtor will say “they’re not going to pay but you can send me the documentation anyway.”
 This is another red flag to stop any/all communication directly immediately.

 A good collection letter will have a few important areas.
 First, note the times of attempted communication (by the creditor) or times where they (the debtor) promised to pay and attach any invoices/statements.

 Second, give the debtor an opportunity to resolve.
 Typically half of the time they will take it, even if they’re claiming poverty.
-Typically they were just prioritizing other debt over paying you, but they will shuffle to pay and resolve.
+Typically they were just prioritizing other debt overpaying you, but they will shuffle to pay and resolve.

 Third, set a specific date by which payment or a mutually acceptable agreement must be received.
-Giving the debtor both of those options leaves the door open for communication and an easier road to recovering debt.
+Giving the debtor both of those options leaves the door open for communication and an easier road to recovering the debt.

 Fourth, make it clear that if that date passes without either of those things happening, you (the creditor) will move forward in a new direction.
 Be intentionally vague with this part and don’t specify what you’re going to do.
 Sometimes a debtor’s fear of the unknown will prompt them to pay.